 We are seeking entries for our 2015 annual amateur photography competition that capture conflict and survival within the natural world.
 This may be an example of aggressive encounters between animals in their natural environment, a plant’s struggle for resources within an arid environment or thriving bacteria in cell culture.

-We also welcome entries that explore this theme at the molecular or sub-cellular level, illustrating the complex physiology or genetic factors that influence survival instinct and habitat conflict.
-These could be biomedical images or examples of photomicrography using any type of light microscope techniques, including: darkfield, brightfield, two-photon fluorescence or confocal imaging, to name a few.
+We welcome entries that explore this theme at the molecular or sub-cellular level, illustrating the complex physiology or genetic factors that influence survival instinct and habitat conflict.
+These could be biomedical images or examples of photomicrography using any type of light microscope techniques.

 There are two categories in the competition, each with a cash prize: